 “He remembers those vanished years.
 As though looking throusth a dusty window pane, the past is something he could see, but not touch.
 And everything he sees is blurred and indistinct.”

-I was planning to tie this up with another Wong Kar Wai film 2046, but I realised that I love In the Mood for Love better by a mile.
+I was planning to tie this up with another Wong Kar Wai film 2046, but I realized that I love In the Mood for Love better by a mile.
 At first, I was hesitant to watch this because I wasn’t really fond of watching Chinese movies because at first, they all look the same to me.
 But then, since this movie has only a few characters, I was able to endure it.
 What I like about this film is that technically, it’s stylish.
 Emotionally, it’s moving.
 Psychologically, it’s haunting.
 After watching this, I kept on thinking about the story and the ending and the concept itself.
 Simple.
 Precise.
 Perfect.
 This is why Wong Kar Wai is THE Wong Kar Wai.

 ____###____